mathieunassar/ghost-docs/docs/module.md

-This document provides a general description of the core library of the ghost C++ microservice framework: ghostmodule.
+This guide provides a general description of the core library of the ghost C++ microservice framework: ghostmodule.

 ## Overview